iagoac/M-SPA/README.md

 # M-SPA
-Sourcode, instances, and results of the paper "A fix-and-optimize heuristic for the minmax regret shortest path arborescence problem under interval uncertainty"
+Source-code, instances, and results of the paper "A fix-and-optimize heuristic for the minmax regret shortest path arborescence problem under interval uncertainty"

+## The data will be available on this site as soon as this paper is accepted for publication